 Class schedules are made with the number of students and class load of staff members in mind.
-The Guidance Counselor counsels students to develop a schedule for each student.
-No changes may be made except through the Guidance Counselor.
+The Director of Academic Affairs counsels students to develop a schedule for each student.
+No changes may be made except through the guidance office.
 No schedules will be changed after the second week of the semester.
 For students choosing to move to a higher or lower level course, the grades for the first two weeks of class will follow the student to the new class.

 The upper school at RTCA provides a college preparatory education and desires to equip students to be extraordinary thinkers and Christ-honoring decision makers.
 Students must have 23 credits to graduate.

 4 units of English

 4 units of Social Studies, including Bible History

 RTCA offers various types of high school courses, including College Prep, Honors, AP, and Dual Enrollment courses.
 Students are encouraged to choose courses based on their interests and strengths.